vaporz/turbo/README.md

  * The value of a key with all lower case characters has a higher priority to the value of a key with upper case characters.<br>
  e.g. In a request like "GET /book?id=1234&Id=5678", "1234" is used for key "id".
+ * A parameter's key is case-insensitive to turbo, in fact, internally turbo will cast keys to lower case characters before further use.<br>
+ e.g. In a request like "GET /book?ID=1234", turbo will see this query string as "id=1234".

 ## Command line tools
 ### turbo create [package_name] [service_name]